caio-t/basic-slim-framework/README.md

 It's an example how to show the user data
 > http://localhost:7800/customers/view/7889-2323-2112-334-33221-2233

-For more details about the slim framework please visits https://slimframework.com
+For more details about the slim framework please go to https://slimframework.com